 Operation Operation with the GUI Operation with commands Changing the configuration files WebAdmin is used.
 The configuration file is edited directly.
-Starting and stopping and stopping an instance WebAdmin is used.
+Starting and stopping an instance WebAdmin is used.
 The pg_ctl command is used.
-Creating a database None.
-This is defined using the psql command or the application after specifying the DDL statement.
+Creating a database ating a database None.
 Backing up the databa ise WebAdmin, or the pgx_dmpall command, is used.
 It is recommended that the pgx_dmpall command be used.
 Recovery to the latest database can be performed.
 Database recovery WebAdmin is used.
 To use the backup that was performed using the pgx_dmpall command, the pgx_rcvall command is used.
 Monitoring Database errors The status in the WebAdmin window can be checked.
 The messages that are output to the database server log are monitored.
 Disk space The status in the WebAdmin window can be checked.
 A warning will be displayed if the free space falls below 20%.
 This is monitored using the df command of the operating system, for example.
 Connection status None.
 This can be checked referencing pg_stat_activity of the standard statistics view from psql or the application.